casper-network/docs/source/docs/casper/glossary/B.md

 ## Booking block {#booking-block}

 The booking block for an era is the block that determines the era's validator set.
 In it, the [auction contract](A.md#auction-contract) selects the highest bidders to be the future era's validators.
 There is a configurable delay, the _auction_delay_, which is the number of eras between the booking block and the era to which it applies.
 The booking block is always a switch block, so the booking block for era _N + auction_delay + 1_ is the last block of era _N_.

+## Byzantine Fault {#byzantine-fault}
+In the blockchain system, Byzantine Fault is a state of a system where a computing device (node) connected to a network may fail and imperfect information exists on its status of failure.
+This may be a result of a software bug or a malicious attack.
+A misbehaving node in a decentralized network (such as in a blockchain) is known as a byzantine node.
+A byzantine node can compromise the functioning (liveness and safety) of a blockchain network.
+This is derived from [Byzantine Generals Problem](https://river.com/learn/what-is-the-byzantine-generals-problem/).

+[Byzantine Fault Tolerance](https://academy.binance.com/en/articles/byzantine-fault-tolerance-explained) is the feature of a distributed network to reach consensus even when some of the nodes in the network fail to respond or respond with incorrect information.
+It ensures the capability of blockchain networks to survive byzantine attacks and maintain the liveness.